pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 ## Mapfile creation exercise

 - Navigate with shell to a folder with data files.
-- Verify if mcf's are available for the files, if not, create initial metadata with `crawl-metadata --mode=init --dir=.`
+- Verify if MCFs are available for the files, if not, create initial metadata with `crawl-metadata --mode=init --dir=.`
 - Add a index.yml file to the folder.
 This metadata is introduced in the mapfile to identify the service.

 ```yaml